The Shannon and Weaver Model of Communication: Elements, Diagram, and Examples

 Smelling

 Smelling is another channel of the intrapersonal communication process.
-The intrapersonal communication process means communicating with yourself.
-It is also known as olfactics nonverbal communication.
+Intrapersonal communication is communicating with yourself.
+It is also known as olfactory nonverbal communication.
 People judge others based on the Fragrance they have used.
-A good smell creates a positive attitude toward the person.
-The perspiration odors form a negative perception of the person.
+A pleasant smell creates a positive impression of the person.
+Perspiration odors create a negative perception of the person.
+A pleasing fragrance represents a good personality.

-For example, people smell flowers and fragrances to identify whether the flavor is good or bad.
+For example, people smell flowers and other fragrances to determine whether a flavor is good or bad.

 Tasting

-Tasting refers to nonverbal communication channels through tasting something.
+Tasting refers to nonverbal communication through the act of tasting something.
 For example, people test food to identify its deliciousness.

 4. Receiver